- Very light and simple

-Trello cards are a direct application of the Kanban method: they allow you to visualize and manage the tasks of a project in the form of a table, with different columns indicating each stage of progress in the project.
+Trello cards are a direct application of the Kanban method: they enable you to visualize and manage project tasks in the form of a table, with different columns indicating each stage of progress in the project.

-The cards represent tasks to be accomplished.
-They are moved from one column to another according to their degree of progress.
-The most basic version of the Kanban board has “to do”, “in progress”, and “completed” columns, but there are more complex ones.
+The cards represent tasks to be completed.
+They are moved from one column to another according to their degree of advancement.
+The most basic version of the Kanban board has “to do”, “in progress” and “completed” columns, but more complex ones are also available.

-The advanced checklist feature allows you to assign a due date and a person to individual checklist items.
+Advanced checklist functionality lets you assign a due date and a person to individual checklist items.

-All the checklist items you have assigned appear in your home screen.
-This makes it easy for employees to see all of their assigned items in all tables, so they don’t miss out on tasks.
+All the checklist items you’ve assigned appear on your home screen.
+This makes it easy for employees to see all the items assigned to them in all the tables, so they don’t miss out on tasks.

-We appreciate that Trello and its features are also available on a mobile application (rather well developed by the way).
+We like the fact that Trello and its functionalities are also available on a mobile application (rather well developed, by the way).

-Even though the Kanban board is at the heart of the Trello method, the tool provides access to other modes of workflow visualization through the Views feature (available with the Premium and Team paid plans).
+Although the Kanban board is at the heart of the Trello method, the tool also provides access to other workflow visualization modes thanks to the Views feature (available with Premium and Team paid plans).

-This adaptability of Trello to fit the needs and preferences of each team is one of its real strengths.
+Trello’s adaptability to the needs and preferences of each team is one of its real assets.

-In addition to the Kanban view, you can visualize your work as a timeline, chart, calendar, dashboard and map.
+In addition to the Kanban view, you can visualize your work as a timeline, table, calendar, dashboard and map.

-The timeline and calendar views allow you to see how the team’s work is organized over time and to anticipate blockages.
-The table view gathers cards from different tables in one place to get an overview.
+Timeline and calendar views let you see how the team’s work is progressing over time, and anticipate any blockages.
+The table view brings together maps from different tables in a single location for an overall view.

 Automation: Trello’s real strength

 Trello has a built-inautomation tool called Butler.
-It saves time doing repetitive tasks and allows you to accomplish more things more efficiently.
+It saves time on repetitive tasks and lets you do more things more efficiently.

-Butler allows you to define rules that follow one action (the trigger) by another action, for example moving cards from one list to another, sending notifications, or synchronizing advanced checklists.
+Butler lets you define rules that follow up one action (the trigger) with another action, such as moving cards from one list to another, sending notifications, or synchronizing advanced checklists.

-Butler also allows you to set up calendar commands.
+Butler also lets you configure calendar commands.
 For example, you can automate recurring tasks and set up a calendar command so that all cards in the “Completed” list are archived every Monday at 8:00 am.

-You can also use the due date of a card as a trigger to perform a series of actions.
-For example, you can set up a command to move a due card to the top of the list.
+You can also use a card’s expiry date as a trigger to perform a series of actions.
+For example, you can configure a command to move a due card to the top of the list.

-Finally, Trello allows you to create automations for emails and integrations, which can be useful if you share updates with external collaborators or clients.
+Finally, Trello lets you create automations for e-mails and integrations, which can be useful if you’re sharing updates with external collaborators or customers.

-For example, you can set up a rule that customers will receive an email informing them that a feedback is needed every time a card is swiped in the “Need feedback” list.
+For example, you could set up a rule so that customers will receive an e-mail informing them that feedback is required every time a card is swiped in the “Need feedback” list.

-Trello offers a totally free version: don’t hesitate to try it!
+Trello offers a totally free version: don’t hesitate to give it a try!

 Customer reviews of Trello

-- Users generally appreciate the ease of use of Trello.
-They value the tool’s features that allow for shared accountability and ease of data sharing and management.
+- Users generally appreciate Trello’s ease of use.
+They value the tool’s features, which enable shared accountability and ease of data sharing and management.

-- Some clients find the task management system poor for complex projects, and when projects enter an operational phase.
-Some regret the lack of communication and collaboration features.
+- Some customers find that the task management system is poor for complex projects, and when projects enter an operational phase.
+Some lament the lack of communication and collaboration features.

-Trello offers a totally free version: don’t hesitate to try it!
+Trello offers a totally free version: don’t hesitate to give it a try!

 Customer support at Trello

 The Trello helpdesk is developed by Atlassian, and is accessible on their site.
-It gives access to documentation, to the Trello community, to a page indicating in real time the state of operation of Trello tools, and to FAQ, notably on invoicing.
+It provides access to documentation, the Trello community, a real-time status page for Trello tools, and FAQs on topics such as invoicing.

-The resources offered by the Trello Help Center are numerous, well organized, and easily accessible through the search bar.
-These resources are complemented by Trello’s Youtube page which contains many tutorials and informative videos.
+The resources offered by Trello’s Help Center are numerous, well organized and easily accessible thanks to the search bar.
+These resources are complemented by Trello’s Youtube page, which contains numerous tutorials and informative videos.

-The Trello community is also a real plus for the tool, for sharing tips and best practices between users.
+The Trello community is also a real plus for the tool, enabling users to share tips and best practices.

-However, we regret that Trello’s customer service can only be reached by contact form, which is rather limited.
+Regrettably, Trello’s customer service can only be reached via the contact form, which is rather limited.

 The Trello integration marketplace

-- Internal & external communication: Gmail, Slack, Hangouts… Since Trello is not focused on communication, these integrations will be very useful for those who manage projects with large teams, or who need to collaborate.
+- Internal & external communication: Gmail, Slack, Hangouts… As Trello is not communication-oriented, these integrations will be very useful for those who manage projects with large teams, or who need to collaborate.

 - Automation: Focuster, Make, Autopilot, Zapier… Trello already has automation features, but these integrations are necessary to go further and automate your processes in conjunction with other tools.

-- Social networks: Twitter, Mailchimp, Evernote… These integrations are a real plus for all teams working on projects requiring communication or information gathering on social networks.
+- Social networks: Twitter, Mailchimp, Evernote… These integrations are a real plus for all teams working on projects requiring communication or information gathering via social networks.

-- Developer tools: Pegasus, Dashworks, Github… A real plus for those who want to combine the project management advantages of Trello with those of developer tools: ideal for web projects!
+- Developer tools: Pegasus, Dashworks, Github… A real plus for those who want to combine the project management benefits of Trello with those of developer tools: ideal for web projects!

-We appreciate that all integrations are available from the free plan!
-We regret however that the Microsoft suite is not available…
+We love that all integrations are available right from the free plan!
+We regret, however, that the Microsoft suite is not available…

 Trello offers several different plans:

-- Free: This plan allows for unlimited boards and automations on the web and mobile apps, but is limited to 10 boards per workspace.
-It is mostly intended for small teams or simple projects.
+- Free: This plan gives you an unlimited number of boards and automations on the web and mobile applications, but is limited to 10 boards per workspace.
+It’s ideal for small teams or simple projects.

 - Standard: at $6 per month per user.
-Compared to the free version, this plan adds unlimited boards, increases storage and automation possibilities, and allows inviting people to the boards
+Compared with the free version, this plan adds unlimited tables, increases storage and automation options, and lets you invite people to your tables.

 - Enterprise: at $17.50 per month per user.
-This plan adds unlimited workspaces, and organization-wide permission, administration, authentication and sharing features.
+This plan adds unlimited workspaces, and organization-wide permission, administration, authentication and sharing functions.

-You can benefit from a discount on the above rates for an annual subscription, do not hesitate to take advantage of it.
+You can benefit from a discount on the above rates for an annual subscription, so don’t hesitate to take advantage of it.

 We really appreciate that Trello offers a 75% discount on its rates to NGOs and charities.